 A Kerberos client kit must be installed on your desktop to enable you to get a Kerberos ticket.
 Kerberos is a network authentication tool that provides secure communication by using secret cryptographic keys.
-Only users with a valid HPCMP Kerberos authentication can gain access to Spirit.
+Only users with a valid HPCMP Kerberos authentication can gain access to Lancer.
 More information about installing Kerberos clients on your desktop can be found at HPC Centers: Kerberos & Authentication.

 3.2.
 Logging In

 File transfers to DSRC systems (except transfers to the local archive system) must be performed using Kerberized versions of the following tools: scp, ftp, sftp, and mpscp.